facebook/docusaurus/website/docs/theme-classic.md

 ### Dynamic Preview

-Docusaurus now supports OG Image's so you can add in a custom card for your website when you are sharing it on Social Networks!
+To set a custom open graph image do the following:

-To get started add the dynamicMetaImage object into themeConfig with the 3 properties below.
+Add the dynamicMetaImage object into themeConfig with the 3 properties below.

 `apiUrl` is the address for the image generator.
 By default we have made one here: https://preview-card-gen.vercel.app.
 If you would like to customize and make your own one then feel free to fork off this repository: https://github.com/Drewbi/docusaurus-og-image and customise it to your liking and deploy it.